 Ballots need to be returned to the Clerk's Office on Election Day or before.

 Hosted by the League of Women Voters of the Cape Cod Area

 The Town Clerk's Offices has put together a Candidates' Night that will be moderated by the League of Women Voters of the Cape Cod Area.
-Candidates running for Selectman will be asked questions by the moderator.
-Each Candidate was given three minutes for opening and closing remarks and two minutes to answer questions.
+Candidates running for a contested race will be asked questions by the moderator.
+Each Candidate is given time for opening and closing remarks.

 Campaign Finance Information

 MGL Chapter 55, Section 26, in effect on January 1, 2010, now requires local election officials to post on the municipal Web site "all campaign finance reports required to be filed with the city or town clerk if more than $1,000 in receipts, expenditures or liabilities are disclosed in a reporting period."

 Campaign Finance Reports can be found by clicking the link below: